 In his years as a zoo bird, however, somebody had trained Archie to do the most compelling belly laugh imaginable.

 These Amazons had been living with a German-speaking pair for twenty years.
-Even though I have never heard them talk a German word.
+Even though I have never heard them say a German word.